TNR the Town

-FieldHaven Feline Center oversaw the Trap, Neuter, and Return (TNR) of 609 cats through in 2019, for a total of 741 cats since we instated the program in late 2018.
-Click here for the TNR the Town 2019 Annual Report
+As of December 31, 2020, FieldHaven Feline Center coordinated the Trap, Neuter, and Return (TNR) of 1,034 cats since we instated the program in late 2018.
+Click here for the TNR the Town 2019 Annual Report (2020 report coming soon!)

 FieldHaven’s TNR the Town program highlighted on CBS Sacramento

 Watch the Marysville City Council meeting to see how TNR is saving city taxpayer dollars.

 Queen Latifa, one of our Marysville rescues, was a TV star on Hallmark’s Home and Family

 Cats throughout the city are being trapped then transported to a clinic for spay/neuter surgery, vaccines, microchipping, parasite treatment, and an ear tip.
 After surgery, the cats are returned to the location they were trapped at.

 Each location where cats congregate for food will be managed by colony caregivers.The cats will be monitored for new, unaltered cats arriving and illness or injury.
 Food will fed on a regular schedule and measured according to the number of cats at the station.

 While we TNR our way through the city there are lots (LOTS) of unplanned litters of kittens.
 Some kittens that are feral will be TNR’d but kittens that are suitable for foster and adoption programs need a place to stay until they are old enough for spay/neuter.

 For years, the cats around Meowysville have been a nuisance.
 We are taking our plan around town to tell residents and business owners what we’re doing and how they can help if they want.